singhsupriya2819/anonos/DeployDoc.md

 2. You will be able to see Search Bar in top.

-3. Search for the offer using name "Data Embassy", you will get list of offers listed down.
+3. Search for the offer using name **Data Embassy**, you will get list of offers listed down.

 4. For accurate search result, you can refine results using filters-